stephanmitchev/couchbase-to-oracle/README.md

 ```
 TABLENAMEXPATH is the "jxpath" to a JSON field in all your documents returned by your view that is common (e.g. doctype, common/name).
 We will use this field to generate names for the relational tables that will be created.

 You will most probably need to customize the generated model.
-There is a pretty bad limitation on the object name size in Oracle, so the modelling algorithm has to abbreviate those names.
+There is a pretty bad limitation on the object name size in Oracle, so the modeling algorithm has to abbreviate those names.
 You should look into the COUCHBASE_MODELS$ table and review the data ORACLE_NAME column.
-The two basic rules are 1.
-The values must be 30 chars or smaller, and 2. there should bo no duplicates.
+The two basic rules are:
+1. The values must be 30 chars or smaller, and
+2. there should be no duplicates.
 You can run:
 ```sql
 SELECT * FROM COUCHBASE_MODELS$ WHERE LENGTH(TABLE_NAME) > 24 OR LENGTH(ORACLE_NAME) > 30;
 ```
 to double check the lengths of objects.
 The duplicates are for homework :)

-When you are done with the customizations its time to create the tables that will represent the structure inferred from the sampled documents:
+When you are done with the customizations it's time to create the tables that will represent the structure inferred from the sampled documents:
 ```sql
 EXEC CBMODELER_CREATEVIEWTYPES('UNIQUENAME');
 ```